sudorook/capsule/README.md

 """
 ```

-Any CSS or JS specified here will add to the site \<head\> when hugo renders
+Any CSS or JS specified here will add to the site \<head\> when Hugo renders
 the page.